ItalyPaleAle/WithBlueInk/content/post/2020-01-19-auto-mounting-encrypted-drives-with-a-remote-key-on-linux.md

 You will then need to store the keyfile somewhere safe.
 You can pick and choose any place you'd like; some ideas include:

 - A key vault like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview)
-- HTTPS servers, including object storage services such as AWS S3 or Azure Blob Storage; make sure you're using TLS to protect the data while in tansit, rather than basic HTTP
+- HTTPS servers, including object storage services such as AWS S3 or Azure Blob Storage; make sure you're using TLS to protect the data while in transit, rather than basic HTTP

 For a simple (but effective enough) solution, you can store the keyfile in Azure Blob Storage.
 You can see an example of doing this in the _Appendix_ below.